 This evening at London’s Shepherd’s Bush Empire, it’s busy without being uncomfortably so and a surprisingly polite crowd are in great spirits.
 Before the arrival of the night’s headliners, it’s already felt like a good value night out with a strong set from Wayward Sons (marred a little by sound issues, but with a great energy coming from the stage) and a superb performance from Stone Broken – a band you really need to catch live; frontman Rich Moss has a terrific voice and very natural stage presence.

 Awaiting the headliners, there’s a great feeling in the venue as people mill around, laughing and chatting.
 Classic rock gigs are a great opportunity for people watching and tonight does not disappoint: an Edgar Winter lookalike has dusted off his best denim jacket; there’s a man at the bar who could be a short Joey Belladonna; Lindsay from The Fast Show appears to have off-roaded his way into the venue, complete will small baseball cap…and somewhere near the back, a middle aged man has decided to come dressed as Where’s Wally?
-All brilliant characters, though none quite summon the sheer delight of spotting match the full-on Nutkins hair-at a Little Angels gig a few years back.
+All brilliant characters, though none quite match the sheer delight of spotting a man sporting a full-on Nutkins at a Little Angels gig a few years back.

 Eventually, with the house lights dropping and the stage bathed in red light, there’s a strong feeling of anticipation as Black Star Riders the stage.
 Frontman Ricky Warwick has already promised a big setlist, so that means there’s no time to lose and without a word, the band breaks into the title track from the new album.
 It’s a move of sheer confidence to open a headline show with a new song, but their faith in the faithful is not at all misplaced and the front of the audience erupts.
 New guitarist Christian Martucci (sometime of Stone Sour) has a very animated stage presence, almost the opposite of Scott Gorham’s, but between them it really works…and watching them meet halfway for the track’s twin leads gives a glimpse of things to come.
 The sound is a little muddy, occasionally losing the finer points of the track, but in terms of energy, things are off to a good start.
 Sliding into the fabulous ‘Killer Instinct’, the gears are cranked further.
 Warwick is in absolutely classic voice and with the sound levels tweaked, the Thin Lizzy styled twin leads are heard with real clarity.
 They really help to power one of the best melodic rock tracks of the past few years.
 Taking a step back to the beginning, ‘All Hell Breaks Loose’ gives the audience more of opportunity to belt out their lungs before Warwick takes on the mantle of a preacher, rousing the crowd with a speech about the powers of rock, leading the band into ‘Testify or Say Goodbye’, where the band and crowd continue to share the enjoyment of a great performance, with the venue very much acting like a protective bubble from the outside world, currently full of political and social turmoil.